 Regular checkup appointments typically take 30 to 40 minutes.
 Patients are seen by appointment only.
 We make every effort to be on time for our patients, and ask that you extend the same courtesy to us.
 If you cannot keep an appointment, please notify us immediately.

 We encourage regular checkups for individuals age three and up.
 Most people find that it is valuable to have a checkup at least every six months.

 Regular checkups include a thorough cleaning and an oral exam.
-During the oral exam, Dr. Kraman and the hygienist checks the health of your mouth, teeth, gums, cheeks, and tongue.
+During the oral exam, Dr. Kraman or Dr. Averbukh and the hygienist checks the health of your mouth, teeth, gums, cheeks, and tongue.
 At each visit, we perform an evaluation of old fillings and restorations because constant pressure from chewing, grinding, or clenching can cause them to wear away, chip, or crack.